andersjanmyr/jquery_sinatra/intro/01_intro.md

 * Sticker, the odds are better if I stick!

-* Switcharoo, the odds are better if I switch!
+* Switcher, the odds are better if I switch!

 * Don't care, the odds are the same!